-

 Voluntary simplicity and minimalism are deliberate choices to live with fewer possessions, fewer complications, fewer commitments, and more intention.

-This is not about poverty or self-punishment; it is a conscious refusal to let corporations, celebrities, and mass media define identity, success, or happiness.
+This is not about poverty or self-deprivation; it is a conscious refusal to let corporations, celebrities, consumer culture, and mass media define identity, success, or happiness.

 Lived this way, simplicity becomes quiet resistance to consumerism and the commodification of everything: time, attention, even ethics.